telerik/maui-docs/installation/vs-integration/scaffoldings.md

 ## Get the Extension

-To use the Telerik UI for .NET MAUI Scaffoldings, install the `Progress Telerik UI for .NET MAUI Extension` extension for Visual Studio.
+To use the Telerik UI for .NET MAUI Scaffoldings, install the `Progress Telerik UI for .NET MAUI Extension` for Visual Studio.
 You can get the extension from:

 * <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.ProgressTelerikMAUIExtensions" target="_blank">The Visual Studio Marketplace.</a>

 * The Extensions tab in Visual Studio&mdash;search for `Progress Telerik UI for .NET MAUI Extension`, select the extension, and then click **Install**.

 * The Telerik UI for .NET MAUI [MSI installer]({%slug maui-getting-started%}).

-For more information, go to the [Getting Started with the Telerik VS extensions]({%slug visualstudio-extensions%}) topic.
+For more information, go to the [Productivity Extensions for Visual Studio]({% slug vs-integration-overview %}) topic.

 ## Add The Scaffolding Page to Your App